tmtfu/py-tui-2048/README.md

 - Quit with <Ctrl-c>
 - Support for Arrow Keys, WASD, and HJKL (Vim Keybindings)
 - Highscore saves
+## Compatibility
+The current version is not compatible with windows due to windows not having curses.
+The game was created using python 3.13, and it may not work with older versions

 ## License
 py-tui-2048 is licensed under the WTFPL License.